prerender/prerender/README.md

 Warning!
 Your keys should be kept private and you'll be charged for all files uploaded to S3.

+> You can also export the S3_PREFIX_KEY variable so that the key (which is by default the complete requested URL) is prefixed.
+This is useful if you want to organize the snapshots in the same bucket.

 ### in-memory-html-cache
 ###### Turn on the in-memory-html-cache plugin (uncomment it in `index.js`) to enable local caching.